dsleo/stravart/README.md

 2. Project that contour on a map.
 3. Get direction between successives points.

+Have a look at the [Starter Notebook](https://github.com/dsleo/stravart/blob/main/notebooks/Starter%20Notebook.ipynb) for a first overview.

 ```python
 from stravart.polygone import Polygon
 from stravart.search.operations import Projection